Rates, Billing & Payment

 Medical Billing

-The Louisville Fire Protection District contracts with a third-party company, EMS Billing Solutions, that does our medical billing.
+The Louisville Fire Protection District contracts with a third-party company that does our medical billing.
 If you have questions regarding a bill received from this company, please contact them directly:

 Email: info@captivatebilling.com